AndersMoberg/MobesIO/README.md

 # MobesIO
 Collection of scripts I've developed overtime for personal use.
-It is meant to be install and linked up through your global Node installation.

 ⚠ This code isn't super clean.. but it works for my purposes, and is organized to a decent level.
-⚠ In certain cases, some constants are used that are in my native tongue.
+⚠ There are some constants (ergo, names in my native langauge) and expectations, especially regards to support for Notion .csv's.

 ## Installation and usage
 Clone this repo and run "npm install", it will automatically run "npm run build" and "npm link".